-Pursuant to the credit agreement, HealthCare Royalty made a \$45.0 million loan at an annual interest rate of 9.95% to Curis Royalty, which was used to pay off the approximate \$18.4 million in remaining loan obligations to BioPharma-II under the prior loan.
-The remaining proceeds of the loan of \$26.6 million were distributed to us as sole equity holder of Curis Royalty.
+Debt.
+In March 2017, we and Curis Royalty entered into a credit agreement with HealthCare Royalty, collateralized with certain future Erivedge royalty and royalty related payment streams.
+Pursuant to the credit agreement, HealthCare Royalty made a \$45.0 million loan at an annual interest rate of 9.95% to Curis Royalty, with the net proceeds distributed to us as sole equity holder of Curis Royalty.
 In March 2019, we terminated and repaid the outstanding principal and interest of \$35.8 million that was due under the loan.